IbraTech04/File-Tree-Extractor/README.md

 `C:\School\ExtractedCode`

+I should mention that my script does not play well with extracting files to a folder inside the source directory.
+That is a bug that is currently in process of being fixed 😃

 5. After that, the script is off!
 The script is not *yet* multithreaded, so the script may take some time to run.
 If it detects any files with the same name, it will alert you and ask you to either rename or overwrite that file.
 ---
 ## TODO: